-At her fifth evaluation, six months later, her knee pain had gone away.
-She reported no longer needing to use a wheelchair.
-She was able to do house and yard work, and she could swim, stand for long periods of time, and walk distances without the aid of medication.
+And she reported no longer needing to use a wheelchair.
+Now she was able to do house and yard work.
+She could swim, stand for long periods of time, and walk distances without the aid of medication.

 This shows how helpful seeking the care of an upper cervical chiropractor can be.
 But can fibromyalgia really be completely reversed?

 Complete Resolution of Fibromyalgia Via Upper Cervical Care